PrefectHQ/prefect/docs/cloud/execution/overview.md

 # Execution Overview

-Executing Flows using the Prefect API is accomplished through two powerful abstractions — storage and environments.
-By combining these two abstractions, Flows can be saved, shared, and executed across various platforms.
+Executing flows using the Prefect API is accomplished through two powerful abstractions — storage and environments.
+By combining these two abstractions, flows can be saved, shared, and executed across various platforms.

 [[toc]]